-11.6.2 Detecting ransomware attacks
+13.2.2 Detecting ransomware attacks

-If you have enabled SES Evolution anti-ransomware protection and chosen the Block and kill option, every ransomware attack generates an Alert level log and an incident:
+If you have enabled SES Evolution anti-ransomware protection and chosen the Block and kill or Block, kill and quarantine option, every ransomware attack generates an Alert level log and a context:

-"The process process\name attempted to run a ransomware attack.
-Look up the list of encrypted files in the file\path file.
+"The process $\,$ process $\,$ name attempted to run a ransomware attack.
+Look up the list of encrypted files in the file path file.